Robo-advice is financial advice delivered online via computer,

 If the advice you receive allows the robo-adviser to

-your portfolio, you should understand when and why the rebalancing
+should understand when and why the rebalancing will occur.
+For

-will occur.
-For example, will rebalancing occur quarterly or as
+example, will rebalancing occur quarterly or as soon as your

-soon as your portfolio strays more than 5 per cent from the
+portfolio strays more than 5 per cent from the original mix of

 You also need to be clear about any costs or tax liabilities